 Insulation

 As a beefy rotomolded cooler with a freezer-style gasket, it's no surprise that the RTIC performed well during our intensive insulation testing.
-Despite being in temps that hit over 100º F, it maintained FDA-approved safe food temperatures of less than 40º F for 5.7 days.
-No need for burgers, but a thirst that can only be quenched by craft brews?
-The RTIC kept its contents at a refreshing 50º F or less for 6.5 days.
+In our temperature-controlled room, it maintained FDA-approved safe food temperatures of less than 40º F for five and a half days.
+The RTIC also kept its contents at a refreshing 50º F or less for about 146 hours or roughly six days.

 Durability

 Despite having a visually similar appearance to many products certified by the Interagency Grizzly Bear Committee, the RTIC is not.
 However, it still stacks up to be a pretty tough cooler.
 We had a 225-lb tester jump on all the coolers we reviewed, and the RTIC had no problem clearing this hurdle.
-Its lid gasket makes the unit airtight, and both drains have rubber gaskets as well to prevent leakage.
+Though its lid has a rubber gasket, it's not completely sealed off.
+When transporting, we had some minor leakage and splashes.
 The integrated hinges are strong and withstood all our pushing and yanking.

 Ease of Use